HomomorphicEncryption/SparseLWEkit/README.md

 # Sparse LWE Kit

 The sparseLWEkit aims to provide parameter sets for FHE schemes with sparse secrets.
-**Sparse secrets** are defined as those which have a fixed hamming weight that is sufficiently small.
+**Sparse secrets** are defined as those which have a Hamming weight that is sufficiently small.
 Confusingly, ‘sufficiently small’ is defined differently across the literature.
 In order to avoid confusion (hopefully), we consider _sparse secrets to be any fixed hamming weight secrets_ and include the hamming weight, h, as a parameter.
-In the literature, a common choice of hamming weight is h = 64.
-However, a variety of hamming weights h are considered from 32 up to 1024.
-It is important to consider the value of n in relation to h in order to measure the sparsity of a secret.
+In the literature, a common choice of Hamming weight is h = 64.
+However, a variety of Hamming weights h are considered from 32 up to 1024.
+It is important to consider the value of the dimension n in relation to h in order to measure the sparsity of a secret.
 Another aim of the project is to increase transparency in parameter selection and cryptanalysis efforts.
 To enable this, we give an overview of where different cryptanalysis work is currently implemented and give justification of how libraries choose parameters with sparse secrets.

 ## Cryptanalysis disclaimer